-Two 1:24,000 quadrangle scale surficial maps were produced as part of a multi-phase project in developing areas of Scott County.
-The Dixon quadrangle covers an area from 41° 37' 30'' to 41° 45' N latitude and 90° 45' to 90° 52' 30'' W longitude.
-The Eldridge quadrangle covers an area from 41° 37' 30'' to 41° 45' N latitude and 90° 30' to 90° 37' 30'' W longitude.
-The mapping area is dominated by the Southern Iowa Drift Plain landform region, but includes the boundary of the Iowan Erosion Surface landform region in the northern part of the Eldrigde quadrangle.
+Two 1:24,000 quadrangle scale surficial maps were produced as part of a cooperative mapping program with the NRCS in Cedar County.
+The Rochester Quadrangle covers an area from 41° 37' 30" to 41° 45' N latitude and 91° 15' to 91° 07' 30" W longitude.
+The Bennett Quadrangle covers an area from 41° 37' 30" to 41° 45' N latitude and 91° 00' to 90° 52' 30" W longitude.
+The mapping area is dominated by the Southern Iowa Drift Plain landform region, an area of steeply rolling landscape and well-developed drainage divides.
+The border with the Iowan Erosion Surface is just to the north of the mapping region.
 The area has been subjected to multiple periods of Quaternary glaciations and subaerial erosion.
-The mapping region includes areas glaciated during the Illinois and Pre-Illinois episodes.
-Periodic erosion during the last 500,000 years has led to the development of an integrated drainage network and the destruction of pre-existing glacial landforms associated with Illinoian and Pre-Illinoian glaciations.
-Generally speaking, the map area consists of Wisconsin age loesses mantling Illinoian and Pre-Illinoian glacial sediments of variable thickness.
+The mapping region was glaciated during the Pre-Illinois Episode.
+Periodic erosion during the last 500,000 years has led to the development of an integrated drainage network and the destruction of pre-existing glacial landforms associated with the Pre-Illinoian glaciations.
+Generally speaking, the map area consists of Wisconsin age loesses mantling Pre-Illinoian glacial sediments of variable thickness.
 These deposits are regionally extensive.
 Previous surficial geologic mapping of the map area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
-The prior STATEMAP project, Surficial Geologic Materials of the McCausland Quadrangle (Quade et al., 2004) is adjacent to the current map area.
+Two prior STATEMAP projects, Surficial geologic materials of the Eldridge 7.5" Quadrangle, Scott County, Iowa (Quade et al., 2005) and Surficial geologic materials of the Dixon 7.5" Quadrangle, Scott County, Iowa (Tassier-Surine et al., 2005) are adjacent to the current map area.